PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 Overrides are a nice system to have, but the issue with it is that it is an uncontrolled extension system.
 We are working on a carefully planned process that will allow developers to extend the PrestaShop code in a much cleaner way.
 We will soon write about it on this blog, but the gist of it could be that the developer team would integrate your needs for overrides in the next version of PrestaShop -- kind of what polyfills do for HTML5 features :) In short, you tell us what you need, and while we include it in the next version, you can use an override.

+Again: **the override system is not going away**, you will still be able to easily extend PrestaShop.
+We're just changing the way we want this to happen: instead of each developer having a separate set of overrides, we want developers who need an override to let us know about it, so that the next version of PrestaShop includes it directly.

 ### Can developers still use overrides in 1.7?